Remote Delivery Options During COVID-19 Outbreak

 - The trainer is responsible for paying all bookstore costs including manuals, shipping, and taxes.

-- Trainers should not tell participants to order their own books from the bookstore since there is no way for the bookstore to know what course these participants belong to or to ensure they receive the manual before the course begins.
+- Trainers must not tell participants to order their own books from the bookstore since there is no way for the bookstore to know what course these participants belong to or to ensure they receive the manual before the course begins.

 Shipping individual manuals outside the USA is not supported by the bookstore.
 Trainers for international courses will need to make their own arrangements to make manuals available to remote participants.

 - Course Evaluations: Course evaluations must be provided to all participants.
 The evaluation for remote courses is now an electronic Qualtrics survey and will be provided in the AFDO registration confirmation.
 Each remote PSA Grower Training evaluation will have a unique URL which attaches the data to your course ID.
 DO NOT reuse the Qualtrics evaluation URL for multiple courses.
 The evaluation URL must be provided to participants at the beginning of the course.
 PSA Trainers are expected to review the process for filling out the electronic evaluation with course participants in order to ensure a return rate of at least 50%.
 Evaluations must be submitted electronically within one week of the course conclusion.
-PSA will be monitoring evaluations for course quality per current PSA evaluation policy.
+PSA will review course evaluations and reserves the right to revise or rescind the remote delivery option for individual trainers or teams should evaluations indicate this is in the best interest of training participants.
 All PSA Lead Trainers registered on the course are responsible for ensuring that at least 50% of training evaluations are returned and that course policies and protocols are followed. lf the evaluation return rate is below 50% for three courses, the PSA Lead Trainer status of all Lead Trainers associated with the courses may be revoked for delivery of remote PSA Grower Training Courses only.